 ”I have been made redundant before and it is a terrible blow; redundant is a rotten word because it makes you think you are useless.”
 Billy Connelly

 Picture the scene.
+You’re about to be announcing redundancy to a staff member.
 You are seated at your desk when there is a knock at the door.
 “Come in” you say.
 The staff member enters.
 Their face reflects their uncertainty.
 You tell them the bad news.
 The job they had for 10 years and thought was safe for the next 10 no longer exists.

 John Philpott, Chief Economist of the Chartered Institute of Personnel and Development predicts that the UK “is on the verge of a torrent of bad news” in regard to redundancies.

 “The onset of recession is already putting jobs at risk, but many more are in the firing line as employers consider their next move in a fast deteriorating economic situation.”

 The repercussions of lockdown and the continuing threat of Coronavirus has badly affected UK businesses.
 Thousands of UK employers have drawn up plans to make redundancies over the next 12 months.

 Redundancy can have fantastically positive outcomes.
 It can be a great opportunity to find alternative ways of making a living: move abroad, recalibrate goals that reflect your current values, improve work/life balance.
 It can be encouraging to try out any or all of these things.
 It can be stimulating and liberating.